somniacdelusions/miscRPGcontent/sotdl_player_cheat_sheet.md

 ## NOTE: This document is meant to be used with Groummy's hack for the Homebrewery.
-Delete the first line of this code, copy everything else into the [Homebrewery's](http://homebrewery.naturalcrit.com/) code section.
+View the raw code, delete the first line of this code, copy everything else into the [Homebrewery's](http://homebrewery.naturalcrit.com/) code section.

 <link rel = "stylesheet" type = "text/css" href = "https://groumy.github.io/homebrewery-sotdl/homebrewery-sotdl.css" />